Cumulocity-IoT/cumulocity-asset-viewer-widget/README.md

 *  **Pagination:** Configurable Paginations and also option to set default page size.

-*  **Configurable columns** User can choose what to display in each page of tiles from available list and also option to display custom field.
+*  **Configurable Columns:** User can choose what to display in each page of tiles from available list and also option to display custom field.

 *  **Dashboard Settings (App Builder only):** Ability to navigate to dashboard by providing dashboard Id.